 Getting there:

-If you’re in Stuttgart and want to reach Killesberg Park, the simplest way is to hop on public transportation.
+If you’re in Stuttgart and want to reach Killesberg Park, the easiest way is to take public transportation.
 You can catch a train or bus to the park, ensuring a smooth and convenient journey.

 See HERE for more information about the train and bus schedules.